mattheww/gomill/gomill_docs/tournament_results.rst

    If :attr:`alternating` is ``False``, the following attributes are also
    available:

-   .. attribute:: x_colour
+   .. attribute:: colour_1

       The *colour* taken by the first player.

-   .. attribute:: y_colour
+   .. attribute:: colour_2

       The *colour* taken by the second player.